 Please note that the ERR formula is based on the dividend growth model, which assumes that dividends will be paid and that both the dividends and the company will grow at a constant rate.
 Of course, neither of these assumptions will likely hold true in the real world.

 What is Expected Rate of Return Useful For?

 Since ERR is based on assumptions that rarely hold true, most investors use ERR to compare the potential returns of one stock investment with another.
 After all, the growth rate figure used in the ERR formula does account for the actual historical growth of a company's earnings per share.
 Therefore, using ERR to compare potential returns of investing in one company over another makes more sense (at least to me) than using a high expected rate of return as the sole reason for buying shares in a particular stock.

-The bottom line is, all methods of forecasting the potential return on investing in a stock are simply methods of making educated guesses.
+The bottom line is, all methods of forecasting the potential return on investing in stocks are simply methods of making educated guesses.
 Sure, the better your educated guesses, the more you increase the odds that you will achieve a fair return for the risks you are taking.
-But there is no way to guarantee that some unforeseen event won't cause you to lose your principal in short period of time.
+But there is no way to guarantee that some unforeseen event won't cause you to lose your principal in a short period of time.